ddrohan/mobile-app-dev-labs/session1/lab/md/step02.md

 #First Android Project - "HelloWorld"

-In Android Studio, select File->New->New Project, or if it's a first run, select Navigate to Android, and select "Android Application Project":
+In Android Studio, select File->New->New Project, or if it's a first run, select "Start a new Android Studio Project"

 ![](../img/firstrun.png)